CRiQ01/Dungeon-Timer/README.md

 System extracted from trinity v100.
 The biggest misery I've seen in a while.

 #Quick Fixes: instead of TargetSetZoom, use SetZoom, or whatever you got inside PythonRenderTargetModule (Binary source)
+EDIT: I changed so people don't bother doing it themselves.